Taris9047/taris-personal-settings/RPi_iPad_Setup/README.md

 Basically, we will connect the Thunderbolt 4 port of the iPad to Raspberry Pi's USB-C power port.
 In other words, we will run the Raspberry Pi 4 from iPad's power pack.
 This set up will work without too much problem for a short session.
 But if we need a constant power supply, we can also bring in a USB hub that has PD charging capability.
 And those USB hubs usually provide USB Type A ports instead.
 So, for this case, you may need USB-A to C PD charging data cable.
 If you want to way more mobile, the PD charging port of the USB hub can be connected to a battery pack with PD charging capability.
 Say, 23 W of power delivery would be enough.

 ## Settig up Raspberry Pi 4
 We will use the Raspbian OS which is an 'official' OS for Raspberry Pi.
 Write a SD card with Raspbian image first, then some config files needs to be edited to make sure the USB-C port to be configured as a USB LAN card.
+In fact, this guide almost works with RPi 5 as well.
+Just a few changes...

 ### Enabling SSHd